grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 Block Producers shall execute code that permits EOS Account Holders to delegate their right to cast Referendum or Block Producer votes to an EOS Vote Proxy of their choice.
 Proxied votes of any kind, shall decay at the same rate as direct EOS Token Holder votes as defined in this governing document.
 EOS Vote Proxies shall register their intent to proxy the votes of other EOS Account Holders by executing the `{{ regproxy }}` contract.

 ### Article 11 - Token Status, Resource Access, Voting Rights and Transferability
-Unstaked Tokens can be immediately Staked gaining;
+Un-staked Tokens can be immediately Staked gaining;
 * Access to Processing and Network system resources and
 * The right to vote for Block Producers or Referendums,

 While losing transferability between accounts.

-Staked Tokens can be Unstaked following a 72 hour unstaking period during which they lose;
+Staked Tokens can be Un-staked following a 72 hour un-staking period during which they lose;
 * Access to Processing and Network system resources and
 * The right to vote for Block Producers or Referendums,